-3.2 Laptop Computer Undergoing Repair
+3.2 Chromebook/device Undergoing Repair

-Loaner laptops may be issued to students when they leave their laptops for repair at the Library Help Desk pending availability of "warranty pool" laptops.
+Loaner devices may be issued to students when they leave their Chromebook for repair at the Library Help Desk pending availability of a "warranty pool".

-3.3 Charging Your Laptop Computer's Battery
+3.3 Charging Your Chromebook/device Computer's Battery

-Laptop computers must be brought to school each day in a fully charged condition.
-Students need to charge their laptop each evening.
+Chromebook/devices must be brought to school each day in a fully charged condition.
+Students need to charge their devices each evening.
 Repeat violations of this policy will result in disciplinary action.
-In cases where use of the laptop has caused batteries to become discharged, students may be able to connect their computers to a power outlet in class, if the teacher allows it.
+In cases where use of the device has caused batteries to become discharged, students may be able to connect their computers to a power outlet in class, if the teacher allows it.